xsikor/reelsdownloader/README.md

 1. Start a chat with your bot on Telegram
 2. Send `/start` to see the welcome message
-3. Send any Instagram Reel or Post URL
+3. Send any Instagram or TikTok video URL
 4. The bot will download and send you the video

 ### Bot Features